Aliases for GH1 Gene

 GeneCards Summary for GH1 Gene

 GH1 (Growth Hormone 1) is a Protein Coding gene.
-Diseases associated with GH1 include short stature due to growth hormone qualitative anomaly and isolated growth hormone deficiency, type ib, gh1-related.
-Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+Diseases associated with GH1 include growth hormone deficiency, isolated, type ii and growth hormone deficiency, isolated, type ia.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include growth factor activity and growth hormone receptor binding.
 An important paralog of this gene is CSHL1.

 UniProtKB/Swiss-Prot Summary for GH1 Gene